 Building a strong investment portfolio takes smart financing, a keen eye for properties and an understanding of existing and future markets.
 Every real estate investor tends to find niche areas to invest in.
-However, here are 4 strategies for building a strong investment portfolio in NJ, PA.
+However, here are 4 strategies for building a strong investment portfolio in NJ, NY, PA.
 With more experience, you will learn to master each strategy to improve your portfolio holdings.

 Core Portfolio Holdings

 Core portfolio holdings are the foundation of most investment strategies.
 In this strategy, you buy and hold properties, whether commercial or residential.
 As you lease the properties, you are able to take advantages of long-term tax strategies while building equity paid for by tenants.

 Many real estate investors begin with this strategy as they buy a personal property to renovate, live in it for a while and later step up into a bigger and better home.
 This presents an advantage.
 Owners are able to learn about the market with less risk since they owner doesn’t invest in a rental first; they learn about maintenance and other issue and are better able to gauge the rental price.
 This experience helps with future long-term hold properties, ideally upping the strategy from a core holding to a core-plus holding that has a slightly higher opportunity for returns.